croaky/blog/articles/run-tests-in-vim.md

-# Run Tests in Vim
+# Run tests in Vim

 Test-driven development thrives on a tight feedback loop but switching from editor to shell